buttonsrtoys/mvvm_plus/README.md

       child: MyWidget(),
     );

-The `ChangeNotifierRegistar` registers the `ChangeNotifier` when added to the widget tree and unregisters them when removed.
+The `ChangeNotifierRegistar` registers the `ChangeNotifier` when added to the widget tree and unregisters it when removed.
 To register multiple `ChangeNotifier`s with a single widget, check out `MultiChangeNotifierRegistrar`.

 ## Listening to ViewModels and ChangeNotifiers